Breaking News | Imo North: Confusion as APC gets two candidates

 He was found to have presented falsified and uncertified photocopies of his West African Examination Council, WAEC, certificate.

-The judgment followed a suit marked FHC/ABJ/CS/1229/2020, which was filed by Asomugha Elebeke.
+The judgement followed a suit marked FHC/ABJ/CS/1229/2020, which was filed by Asomugha Elebeke.

 The APC and INEC were cited as 2nd and 3rd Defendants in the matter.